rafaeljacobsen/towerofhanoi/README.md

 # towerofhanoi
-Animated tower of hanoi solution with a diagram of the towers at each step
+This is an animated tower of hanoi solution with a diagram of the towers at each step.
+Just run the python file and modify n to change the number of towers.